piiano/vault-typescript/sdk/forms/README.md

 > - `pvault-forms-lib-v1.0.43.js`: Get an exact version of the library by specifying the version number.
 >
 > It is recommended to use the specific version of the library in production and not the latest version to avoid breaking changes.
-> To get a list of the exact versions available, you can check the [@piiano/forms](https://www.npmjs.com/package/@piiano/forms?activeTab=versions) package versions page.
+> To get a list of the versions available, you can check the [@piiano/forms](https://www.npmjs.com/package/@piiano/forms?activeTab=versions) package versions page.

 ## API